An00bRektn/homie/README.md

 Usage: homie.exe [OPTIONS] [COMMAND]

 Commands:
-  add
-  info
-  help  Print this message or the help of the given subcommand(s)
+  add     Adds a new host to the config file delete  Deletes a host from the config file info    Gets information on the hosts stored in the config file (can specify a host by IP) init    Initializes a new workspace help    Print this message or the help of the given subcommand(s)

 Options:
   -c, --config <FILE>  Specifies path to config file (default searches parent directories for .homie.yml)